jond3k/yay/README.md

     $ yay installed

-you can download and install rules from gists
+you can download and install yay files from anywhere, including github gists

     $ yay install https://gist.github.com/1361474